jayzeng/rpilocator_bot/README.md

 IS_MOCK=True python3 main.py CM4
 ```

+# Run in your environment
+1. clone this repo
+2. add a secret (Settings -> Security -> Actions -> Repository secrets) named SLACK_WEBHOOK_URL
+3. paste in your slack webhook url

 # How it works
 1. Retrieve token from https://rpilocator.com/
 2. Makes a subsequent call (see src/api.py) for implementation details